typst/typst/docs/guides/guide-for-latex-users.md

 Refer to the [symbol pages]($reference/symbols) for a full list of the symbols.
 If a symbol is missing, you can also access it through a [Unicode escape sequence]($syntax/#escapes).
+A pretty complete list of LaTeX math symbols and their Typst equivalent can be found in the community-managed [typstfun PDF](http://mirrors.ctan.org/info/typstfun/typstfun.pdf).

 Alternate and related forms of symbols can often be selected by [appending a modifier]($symbol) after a period.
 For example,